Severe Asthma ToolkitSevere Asthma Toolkit

 Physical Activity, Asthma and Exercise

-In people with severe asthma, reduced activity is even more pronounced than in less severe forms of the disease (Cordova-Rivera et al. 2017), likely due to poor disease control and the fear of triggering respiratory symptoms.
-This avoidance of activity is likely to further perpetuate deconditioning and poor health status.
-Nevertheless, in people with severe asthma aerobic training has positive effects, such as decreased bronchial hyperresponsiveness and exacerbations (Franca-Pinto et al. 2015), and improved health-related quality of life (Turner et al. 2011, Franca-Pinto et al. 2015)
+In people with severe asthma, reduced activity is even more pronounced than in less severe forms of the disease (Cordova-Rivera et al. 2017), likely due to poor symptom control, breathlessness and impaired physical capacity .
+This avoidance of activity is likely to result in deconditioning and poor health status.
+Nevertheless, in people with severe asthma, physical activity based interventions have been shown to have a positive effect on steps per day and asthma symptoms (McLoughlin et al. 2022).

-Despite the need for further research to understand the impact of physical activity and exercise in people with severe asthma, promoting active lifestyle can be seen as an adjunct non-pharmacological strategy for the management of the disease.
-The level and type of activity should be discussed with the medical team, and medications should be integrated to prevent exercise-induced bronchospasm.
+Despite the need for further research to establish exercise and physical activity recommendations for people with severe asthma, promoting active lifestyle can be seen as an adjunct non-pharmacological strategy for the management of the disease.
+The intensity and type of activity should be discussed with the medical team, and medications should be integrated to prevent exercise-induced bronchoconstriction.
+In 2025 EACCI published a position paper for Exercise Recommendations and Practical Considerations for Asthma Management (Price et al. 2025).

 Additional Resources: